nextflow-io/training/docs/basic_training/processes.md

         }
         ```

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to use the `val` qualifier to define the output channel(s) of a process.
+    2. How to use the `path` qualifier to define the output file(s) of a process.
+    3. How to use the `tuple` qualifier to define the output channel(s) of a process.
+    4. How to manage multiple output files using glob patterns.
+    5. How to use dynamic output file names.
+    6. How to use composite inputs and outputs.

 ## When

 The `when` declaration allows you to define a condition that must be verified in order to execute the process.
 This can be any expression that evaluates a boolean value.